ajpenalosa/bamazon/README.md

 ## Customer

-To log in as a customer, type the following in command line:
+To log in as a customer, type the following in the command line:

 node bamazonCustomer.js